Salivary Glands Long Essays

 Answer:

-It refers to a mixed group of conditions which are defined and diagnosed by the exclusion of other typical patterns of facial pain
+Atypical Facial Neuralgia refers to a mixed group of conditions which are defined and diagnosed by the exclusion of other typical patterns of facial pain

-Atypical facial neuralgia Clinical Features:
+Atypical Facial Neuralgia Clinical Features:

-• Age and sex: More common sixth-decade women
+• Age And sex: More common sixth-decade women

 • Features: